jan-reitsma/MMT-client/README.md

 so why bother creating writing this tool?
 As a technical translator I am using CAT tools and which integrate machine translation services already.
-For quick lookup of words, sentences, during work, this is a handy tool.
+But for quick lookup of words, sentences, during work, this is a handy tool.
-Useful information: it shows a quality estimation on each translation.
+Useful information: the window shows a quality estimation below each translation.

-As you can upload your own translation memories, ModernMT can use and update them.
+Language settings can be done in the GUI and are saved in _settings.json_.

-In a later version I will integrate a functionality to use user translation memories.
+As it is possible to upload your own translation memories to the ModernMT server, and utilize them, I will improve this tool in future and add functionality to utilize your own translation memories.